Ashwagandha vs. Maca: Which Adaptogen Is Right for You?

 At Kroma Wellness, we believe in bringing people the most nutritious superfoods in a delicious, convenient way, which is why we include maca root and ashwagandha in many of our products.

 Looking to take superfoods beyond your morning cup?
 Try our 5-Day Reset, which is packed full of functional superfood nutrition to help you reshape how nutrition feeds your everyday wellness.
+Want to learn more about adaptogens in general?
+See our complete guide to what are adaptogens.

 Here are answers to common questions about these unique herbs and their potential benefits, uses, and considerations.